denis-stepanov/advent/README.md

 a) configure down-sampling on the level of ALSA (something I could not easily make, but should be possible), or

 b) hack Dejavu to consume 48 kHz directly.
 I actually tested that it works, but the impact on recognition efficiency is unclear.
 Jingle fingerprints are taken at 44.1 kHz, so one might expect side effects.
+Dejavu has known bugs standing to date when working with sample rates different from 44.1 kHz.

 Another advantage of PulseAudio is that it allows access to a sound source from multiple processes.
 By default, it is usually only one process which can use a sound card.
 This is certainly true and [documented](https://www.hifiberry.com/docs/software/check-if-the-sound-card-is-in-use/) for HiFiBerry.
 AdVent runs several threads reading sound input in parallel.
 While these threads remain all part of the same process, it is unclear if it would still work through ALSA.